-- Smoother integration – Adding personnel on the spot who already have the necessary skills and experience will make it much easier to integrate them into the company’s existing system.
+- Smoother integration – Adding developers on the spot who already have the necessary skills and experience will make it much easier to integrate them into the company’s existing system.
 Processes are easier to adopt and changes are easier to make.

-- Cost Reduction – It’s simply a fact that staff augmentation is cheaper than hiring full-time employees with all of the requisite overhead such as taxes, administration, health benefits, and more thus reducing overhead costs.
+- Cost Reduction – It’s simply a fact that staff augmentation is cheaper than hiring full-time developers with all of the requisite overhead such as taxes, administration, health benefits, and more thus reducing overhead costs.

-- More Workplace Harmony - Employees feel less threatened by contractors, which allows them to accept the new additions with fewer issues.
+- More Workplace Harmony - Employees feel less threatened by external developers, which allows them to accept the new additions with fewer issues.
 This could then promote a smoother, more harmonious workflow that does not add to the competition that is common in office workplaces.
 It can even help make the proposal system less contentious.

-- Training Requirement – Regardless of how skilled the developers you get are, they will still need onboarding.
+- Training Requirement – Regardless of how skilled the developers you get are, they will still need effective onboarding.
 Depending on how complicated the company’s internal systems are, the required onboarding program might be extensive.

 Pros and Cons of Project Outsourcing

-As with staff augmentation services, project outsourcing comes with its own share of benefits and issues.
+As with IT staff augmentation services, project outsourcing comes with its own share of benefits and issues.
 For the most common pros and cons in this arrangement, check out the following: